openstack/ironic-specs/specs/approved/physical-network-awareness.rst

 REST API impact
 ---------------

-The port and portgroup REST APIs will be modified to support the new ``physical_network`` field.
+The port REST API will be modified to support the new ``physical_network`` field.
 The field will be readable by users with the baremetal observer role and writable by users with the baremetal admin role.
+If the port is a member of a portgroup, the API will enforce that all ports in the portgroup have the same value in their physical network field.

+Updates to the the physical network field of ports will be restricted in the same way as for other connectivity related fields (link local connection, etc.)
+- they will be restricted to nodes in the ``enroll``, ``inspecting`` and ``manageable`` states.

 The API microversion will be bumped.

 Client (CLI) impact